ncoudray/DeepPATH/DeepPATH_code/README.md

 expected processing time for this step: a few seconds to a few minutes.
 Check the output log files and the resulting directory (check that the sizes of the created TFRecord files make sense)

+#### Note on mutation file:
+There are different ways of dealing with mutations.
+The sigmoid approach was used to identify several mutations than can occur at the same time.
+In this particular case, the label is associated to each tile during the conversion fro jpeg to TFRecord (otherwise, when using the softmax approach, jpg are classified in different folders and the folder name is used as the label).
+Thaty's why the label files need to be submitted in the parameters above.

+When working with the TCGA dataset from the GDC Data portal, the mutations can be found by looking for `Data Type == "Masked Somatic Mutations"`.
+The `Data Category` is "Simple Nucleotide Variation".
+Filtering based on that, 4 files per cancer type/project will be found (one for each mutation caller).
+We used mutect for our paper.
+A gzipped file can be downloaded and inside that there is a (gzipped also) maf file (a maf file is just a tab-separated file with specific columns).The fist column should be the Hugo Symbol and there should also be a column Tumor_Sample_Barcode with the patient/sample id.
+Silent mutations can also be filtered out if needed.

 # 1 - Training